connexcs/docs/docs/class5/connexml.md

         </Response>"
         ```

+### Redirect

-6. `Redirect`: The current call gets transferred to another ConnexCS CLass5 application using the `Redirect` verb.
+The current call gets transferred to another ConnexCS CLass5 application using the `Redirect` verb.

-<Redirect> doesn't allow for the nesting of nouns.
+`Redirect` doesn't allow for the nesting of nouns.

 !!!  example
     ```xml